Robert Pattinson, FKA Twigs Love Story: Met Because Of Kristen Stewart

 “It is pretty horrible.
 But ultimately, I’m in an amazing relationship.
 So it doesn’t matter… I’d rather not talk about it [relationship with the Twilight actor].
 It’s fine, I’m a pretty chill person, do you know what I mean?
 If you can’t touch it, it’s not real… Racism is unacceptable in the real world, and it’s unacceptable online.”

-Twigs and Robert are very happy together now and does not mind media but do not give away too much either.
-In a long while, the couple made an official red carpet appearance at the Lost City Of Z premiere in London.
+Twigs and Robert are very happy together now and do not mind media but do not give away too much either.
+After a long while, the couple made an official red carpet appearance at the Lost City Of Z premiere in London.

 [Featured Image by Chris Jackson/Getty Images]